eonist/eonist.github.io/_posts/2022-06-16-prototyping-with-local-packages.md

 ### Final note:
 - Now you can structure your prototype projects with proper framework structures
 - Making code more modular and single purpose and easier to reason about

+### Gotchas:
+- Embedding packages as submodules is a great way to speed up xcode build times